-Specifically, cross-attention calculates the similarity between query and key vectors to identify which key vectors each query vector should attend to, and then applying the resulting similarity weights to compute a weighted sum of value vectors.
-While this mechanism effectively emphasizes similar content across modalities, it may inadvertently enable the network to learn implicit pseudo-consistencies, leading to confusion in fake news detection.
+Specifically, cross-attention calculates the similarity between query and key vectors to determine which key vectors each query vector should attend to, and then applies the resulting similarity weights to compute a weighted sum of value vectors.
+While this mechanism effectively emphasizes similar content across modalities, it may inadvertently encourage the network to learn implicit pseudo-consistencies, leading to confusion in fake news detection.
 To address this limitation, we propose the inverse attention mechanism, which amplifies dissimilar features to enhance the learning of explicit inconsistency signals.
 The detailed explanation of the inverse attention mechanism employed in CIM is as follows:

 where, $\boldsymbol{A}$ is the introduced scalar matrix, which is used to subtract from the attention matrix $\boldsymbol{Att}_{t \to o}^{co}$ The matrix $\boldsymbol{Att}_{t \to o}^{co-ic}$ represents the inverse attention weights, where the values corresponding to inconsistent vectors are larger. $\boldsymbol{\bar R}_{t \to o}^{co-ic}$ denotes the desired explicit inconsistency features.
 Given the consistency feature $\boldsymbol{\bar R}_{t \to o}^{co}$ and the inconsistency features $\boldsymbol{\bar R}_{t \to o}^{co-ic}$, which provide distinct information for fake news detection, we employ a gating unit to combine them effectively: